Eden-Hen/Eden-Hen.github.io/pages/EELabs/eelabs.md

-# Electronics and Circuits Labs!
+# Electronics and Circuits Labs

-This page will be regularly updated with a variety of different electronics and circuits labs that I have completed.
-Currently, most of these have been completed as a part of my Electronics and Circuits class (6.2000).
-Enjoy!
+This page will be semi-regularly updated with a variety of different electronics and circuits labs that I have completed as a part of my Electronics and Circuits class (6.2000).

-Update #1: Because I am a student with a lot of work, this page will be a little outdated, but I'll do my best to update whenever I have a semblance of free time.

 ## Project #1: Gamepad Controller